 Spaying and Neutering are also important topics in regards to Boxer health.
 While removing the reproductive organs certainly stops their ability to reproduce, it also removes vital hormones necessary for many life stages, not just reproduction.
 While we recommend delaying and specifically not spaying and neutering, there are instances where doing so can be beneficial.
 Certainly for the health of a female that may have uterine issues or when mating cannot be prevented.
 Please read the articles provided for more information.

 Vaccines are vital to the protection of our dogs from deadly diseases like parvo, distemper and rabies but the amount and frequency at which they are given has been proven to be unnecessary.
 All dogs bred by Sinnott Boxers have received their puppy "core" vaccinations.
 They receive parvo & distemper shots at 8 weeks old (prior to going to their new homes) then we recommend the boosters be given at 12 & 16 weeks.
 Rabies should not be given any earlier than 20 weeks, waiting until a year is recommended but that may not be allowed by the law.
-Beyond that all of our dogs are titered and only receive revaccination if their titer levels fall below the levels needed for protection.
-We do not recommend "non-core" vaccinations, in particular the vaccine for Leptospirosis as it has a high occurance of causing a dangerous allergic reactions in Boxers.
+Beyond that, all of our dogs are titered and only receive revaccination if their titer levels fall below the levels needed for protection.
+We do not recommend "non-core" vaccinations, in particular, the vaccine for Leptospirosis as it has a high occurrence of causing a dangerous allergic reaction in Boxers.
 Since owning Boxers since 2002, we have never had to revaccinate any of our dogs.
 Their titer levels have remained safe for their lifetime.
 As required by law, all our dogs beyond 1 year are vaccinated for rabies but if any of them have a reaction to the vaccine they are issued an exemption by our veterinarian.